Back To Search Results

 Introduction

-The name ‘western’ blot was first coined by Dr. Burnette in 1981 after the eponymous Southern blot for DNA and the consequent coinage of the northern blot in 1977 for RNA.[1][2]
+The term western blot was first coined by Dr. Burnette in 1981 after the eponymous Southern blot for DNA and the consequent coinage of the northern blot for RNA in 1977.[1][2]
 Western blotting separates, detects, and identifies one or more proteins in a complex mixture.[3]
-It involves separating the individual proteins by polyacrylamide gel electrophoresis and then transferring or blotting onto an overlying strip of nitrocellulose or nylon membrane by electro-blotting.[4]
+This process involves separating the individual proteins by polyacrylamide gel electrophoresis and then transferring or blotting onto an overlying strip of nitrocellulose or nylon membrane by electro-blotting.[4]
 Once the proteins are in the membrane, they can be detected using antibodies labeled with probes, such as radioactive isotopes or enzymes.[5]
-When such probes are used, the detection limits can be 10 to 100 times lower than when direct immunoprecipitation and staining of proteins are conducted.[6]
-Quantifying bands on a western blot by densitometry allows a researcher to quantitatively compare samples (e.g., a treatment or time effect).[7]
+When such probes are used, the detection limits can be 10 to 100 times lower compared to those achieved through direct immunoprecipitation and protein staining methods.[6]
+Densitometric analysis of the bands on a Western blot enables researchers to quantitatively compare samples, such as evaluating the effects of treatments or time points.[7]

 Specimen Requirements and Procedure